Article by Chloe Adams RD – Freelance Dietitian Specialising in Digestive Health

 Fructose – This is fruit sugar and is actively absorbed in the small intestine when taken in equal measure to glucose.
 The glucose helps the fructose get out of the digestive tract into the body to be used as energy.
 When fructose is taken in, in excess of glucose, it cannot be absorbed properly.
 The fructose that is not absorbed then moves into the colon and behaves like a FODMAP.
 Fructose is in all fruit, even low FODMAP fruit, so it is not completely avoided as part of the Low FODMAP Diet.
 It is recommended to just have one portion (80g) at a time, and spread your intake of fruit over the day.
 Fructose is also found in natural products such as honey and agave nectar.

-Lactose – 30% of the population are lactose intolerant (5).
+Lactose – Approximately 65 percent of the human population has a reduced ability to digest lactose after infancy.
 This is when we don’t have enough of the enzyme lactase that helps us break down lactose for it to be absorbed in the body.
 When this breakdown process isn’t happening, the lactose moves through into the colon undigested and behaves like a FODMAP.
 After childhood, an individual’s ability to produce sufficient lactase slowly reduces and is why lactose intolerance is common.
 Lactose avoidance forms a part of the Low FODMAP Diet as a means of screening for lactose intolerance.
 Lactose is found in dairy products in particular milk and yoghurt.
 Cheese, butter and cream are actually naturally low in lactose, due to the fact most of the lactose is removed in the process of making them.